 It seems that water has an energy quotient that can lead it to enhance chemical reactions, cause bad things like bacteria growth or mix with other materials to mess up a good combination of components.
 Moisture content alone is not a predictor of this energy, however.

-Each material has a natural relationship between moisture
+Each material has a natural relationship between moisture content and water activity, called its Moisture Sorption Isotherm (MSI) defined as:

 “The relationship at equilibrium between water content and the equilibrium humidity of a material.”